S¶

 Stakeholder

-An individual or community of interest that has or could have an impact on the project as well as all people, organisations, etc. which are involved or affected by the project.
+A stakeholder is a natural or legal person who has or could have an influence on the project, such as all individuals, organisations, etc., involved in or affected by the project.

 Standard network diagram

-A network diagram which can be used for several (similar) projects.
+A standard network diagram is a prepared network plan that can be used for multiple similar projects.

-A work breakdown structure which can be used for several (similar) projects.
+A standard WBS is a prefabricated work breakdown structure that can be reused for similar projects.

 Steering committee